dongzhuoyao/mxnetgo/README.md

 * data preprocess，result evaluation are  modularized. once coded, you can apply it into other DL framework too.

-* reproducible, every experient can produce the same result as the paper indicated.
+* reproducible, every experiment can produce nearly the same result as the paper indicated.

 # Install